routineLife1/AFI-ForwardDeduplicate/README.md

 # The usage will be updated in the next few days

-# limitations:
+# limitations and expectations:
-It is temporarily impossible to dynamically adjust the args: "n_forward" through animation rhythm.
+> It is temporarily impossible to dynamically adjust the args: "n_forward" through animation rhythm.
+> If it can support dynamic adjustment, the effect will be further improved, and it will definitely surpass manual deduplication.

 ## Reference
 [SpatiotemporalResampling](https://github.com/hyw-dev/SpatiotemporalResampling) [GMFSS](https://github.com/98mxr/GMFSS_Fortuna) [Practical-RIFE](https://github.com/hzwer/Practical-RIFE)